MicrosoftDocs/azure-devops-docs/docs/repos/git/complete-pull-requests.md

 - To learn more about permissions and access, see [Default Git repository and branch permissions](../../organizations/security/default-git-permissions.md) and [About access levels](../../organizations/security/access-levels.md).

-::: moniker range=">= azure-devops-2020"
+::: moniker range="azure-devops"
-- In Azure DevOps Server 2020 and Azure DevOps Services, you can manage PRs and other resources from the [Azure command-line interface (CLI)](/cli/azure/) with the `azure-devops` extension.
+- In Azure DevOps Services, you can manage PRs and other resources from the [Azure command-line interface (CLI)](/cli/azure/) with the `azure-devops` extension.
 To learn how to work with the Azure DevOps Services CLI, see [Get started with Azure DevOps CLI](../../cli/index.md).
 Azure Repos CLI commands for PRs use [az repos pr](/cli/azure/repos/pr).
 ::: moniker-end

 ## Check merge changes